Ecuador

 In these 20 days of traveling through Ecuador we’ve spend:

 That brings us to a daily budget of: € 42.35 for two persons excluding international flights and excluding our stay during our voluntary work period.
-We’ve done a hike in the jungle (€17 pp) and a whale watching tour (€22 pp), which we both included in our daily budget.
+We’ve done a hike in the jungle (€17 pp) and a few whale watching tours (€22 pp), which we included in our daily budget.

 In Ecuador we have slept in hostels and had a double room with a private bathroom everywhere.
 We’ve eaten out on some days and we’ve cooked on other days.
 We’ve have made our own breakfast and lunch.